Skip to content

 TimeSeriesExpr

-Groups the time series from the input expression by a set of keys and applies an aggregation to matches of the group.
-The keys used for this grouping must be a subset of keys from the initial group by clause.
-Example:
+Groups the time series from the input expression by a set of tag keys and applies an aggregation to each group.
+The keys used for this grouping must be a subset of keys from the initial grouping operation.
+This variant allows for hierarchical grouping where you first group by a broader set of keys, then regroup by a subset.

 BeforeAfter